researchaccelerator-hub/princeton-smart/docs/USER-POOL-CREATION-AWS.md

 # Tutorial: Creating a Cognito User Pool with Email Required and an App Client with Specific Authentication Flows

 In this tutorial, we'll walk through the steps to create an AWS Cognito User Pool with email as a required attribute, and configure an App Client that supports specific authentication flows including custom authentication, refresh tokens, user password authentication, and SRP authentication.
+Throughout, 'user' refers to a research participants, i.e. a user of the compiled Android application.
+Once setup up properly, you'll have a system that allows participants to securely link up to storage buckets in your AWS backend just by entering credentials through the app on their smartphones.

 ## Prerequisites
 - An AWS account with access to the AWS Management Console.